OL 203. Project Design,

 Give your project long-term sustainability and impact.
 Take this course to fully develop the community’s ownership in the project.

-Online: Audit this course 100% online with a facilitator who will answer simple questions.
+Online: Audit this course 100% online.
 You will have complete access to exactly the same downloadable course resources and lessons as in the live teacher program—for 6 weeks.

 Job Ready Skills: Learn more about this project-based, active learning program in this in-depth description and detailed syllabus.